Why do normies hate AI so much? I've never been more optimistic about a technology, but nobody else seems to feel the same way.

 >t.
 Economics chad

-bunch of garden gnomes made this game btw
+bunch of israelites made this game btw

 Unknown=scary, that's about it for most people.
 But even if they are worried for the wrong reasons, it's more than warranted.
 Militaries and governments all over the world are itching to integrate AI into everything they can, mostly of course autonomous weapons and surveillance systems.
 It may become a race to the bottom we have never seen before and humanity is not equipped to wisely navigate this, not by a long shot.